Related Content

 - Students will understand some aspects of antisemitism, reflecting on examples and analyzing how it manifests itself through stereotyping, prejudice and discrimination.

-- Students will explore the Global 100 website in order to learn more about antisemitism around the world, comparing and contrasting countries, regions and demographic information.
+- Students will explore the ADL Global 100 in order to learn more about antisemitic attitudes around the world, comparing and contrasting countries, regions and demographic information.

 - Students will consider what people can do about antisemitism, especially in countries or regions with a high antisemitism index level.